raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-As in the theatre, characters move through the scenery.

 What **character** or **characters** will you choose and/or create?
 You might want to explore the **Sprites gallery** for inspiration.

 --- /task ---